 Dr. Jin Rui’s acupuncture method is characterized by precision, intention, and a strong emphasis on practitioner–patient interaction.
 His approach to needle insertion, manipulation, and withdrawal reflects a commitment to traditional techniques that enhance therapeutic effectiveness while minimizing discomfort and side effects.

-Dr. Jin Rui employs a slow and deliberate insertion technique, directing his yi nian (intention) toward the acupuncture point.
-This mindful approach concentrates the flow of qi and enhances the de qi sensation with each insertion.
-It also allows for greater precision in locating points.
-He does not use rapid needling methods or the so-called “flying needle” technique, which he views as less conducive to focused treatment.
+Dr. Jin Rui practices a slow, deliberate insertion technique, directing his yi nian (intention) precisely toward each point.
+This mindful approach focuses the flow of qi, enhances the de qi sensation, and allows for exceptional accuracy in point location.
+Compared to the rapid “flying needle” technique, Dr. Jin believes that this controlled, focused needling style supports more targeted clinical outcomes.

 Dr. Jin relies exclusively on manual needle manipulation.
 Every 10 minutes, he stimulates the needles by rotating them clockwise and counterclockwise three to five times.
 He believes this hands-on method fosters a deeper therapeutic response, as both practitioner and patient stay fully engaged in the treatment process.
 While he acknowledges that electro-acupuncture offers consistent stimulation, convenience, and research applicability, he does not incorporate it into his practice.
 In his view, acupuncture is fundamentally a form of communication—something best achieved through direct, manual interaction.